cesxhin/COD-MW/README.md

 }
 ```
 ### Configuration encrypt
-There are password of account activion that we must use it for connect to api cod without ask other password, use it for encrypt with password force, can found in `src/COD-MW-WEB/index.js`
+There are password of account activion needed for the connection to the COD API without ask other password, encrypt it with password force, an example can be found in `src/COD-MW-WEB/index.js`
 ```javascript
 ...
 //password